 In the 21st Century, fitness has become a new religion.
 Gyms, recreational clubs, aerobic classes, and fitness clubs have gained a lot of popularity.
 People are giving priority to their fitness and health.
-This has increased the competition among the fitness club owners who are now leaving no stone unturned to attract new customers with a good retention rate.
+Thus, there is increased competition among the fitness club owners who are now leaving no stone unturned to attract new customers with a good retention rate.
 This has led the invention of fitness app development apps that can track the fitness parameter of an individual such as calories burnt, pulse, heartbeats, blood pressure, number of steps taken, etc.

-As per the Statista report, the total valuation of fitness and activity trackers in 2018 was valued at 172.2 million devices, with revenue of $26.43 billion.
-The common fitness tracking wearables are wristbands, armbands, chest straps, clip-on, smartwatches, and even socks with built-in pressure sensors which can track even your eating speed.
+As per the Statista report, the total valuation of fitness and activity trackers in 2018 was 172.2 million devices, with revenue of $26.43 billion.
+The common fitness tracking wearables are wristbands, armbands, chest straps, clip-on, smartwatches, and also socks with built-in pressure sensors which can track even your eating speed.
 In this article, we are explaining, what technologies are best for the fitness app development?

 How Fitness Devices Market Arise?

 The fitness activity device was firstly introduced in 2007 when brands like Fitbit, Jawbone, and Nike came into the fitness market with their activity tracking devices.
 After them, Samsung, LG, Pebble, and other companies weren’t left behind, and they also introduced tracking features in the wearable devices.

 But it was the Apple Watch which got immensely popular and take over the market.
 In 2018 alone, Apple sold over 22 million Apple Watch devices.
 This lead many players to come into the market such as Xiaomi, Sony, Lenovo, and others.

 What Hardware is used in Fitness Tracking Devices?